Visiting Seattle? Don’t miss these amazing museums.

 You can buy tickets the way you want them.
 If you just want to see the exhibits, there is pricing specific for that.
 Otherwise, they also have deals for the exhibits + an IMAX movie, or just tickets to the IMAX.

 Local Tip: During our visit, there were a number of schools taking field trips there, so if you do want to avoid the chaos of hundreds of kids running around, just call in to check if they have any field trips scheduled.

 Better known as SAM, the Seattle Art Museum encompasses SAM, Asian Art Museum, and Olympic Sculpture Park.
 There is a set of SAM Museum Collections and Installations, and regularly changing guest exhibitions.
 They also have events held throughout the year that you can join.

-Pro Tip: First Thursdays of the month are free to all and half price on special exhibitions.
-First Fridays of the month are free to seniors and half price to special exhibitions.
+Local Tip: First Thursdays of the month are free to all and half-price on special exhibitions.
+The First Fridays of the month are free to seniors and half-price to special exhibitions.